Ingredients

 Make the cornbread:

-Pour the batter into the prepared baking dish.
+- Pour the batter into the prepared baking dish.
 Bake until the top is golden brown and the edges have pulled away from the sides of the pan, about 25 minutes.
-Cool the corn bread in the pan on a wire rack for 10 minutes before turning the bread out onto the rack to cool completely.
+Cool in the pan on a wire rack for 10 minutes before turning the bread out onto the rack to cool completely.
 Dice into medium cubes.
-If time permits, let the diced corn bread sit out for up to a day before making the stuffing.
+If time permits, let the diced cornbread sit out for up to a day before making the stuffing.

 Make the stuffing:

-Heat a large skillet over medium heat and add the chorizo.
-Cook, breaking it up, until it begins to brown, about 5 minutes.
+- Heat a large skillet over medium heat and add the chorizo.
+Cook, breaking it up, until beginning to brown, about 5 minutes.
 Add the onion, carrot, celery, and garlic and cook, stirring occasionally, until the vegetables have browned and are softened, about 10 minutes.
 Add the corn kernels and cilantro and stir to combine.
 Season to taste with salt and pepper.

 Make the topping: